orhun/tuitar/hardware/ASSEMBLY.md

 <img src="./assets/step-15.jpg" height="600">

-> [!NOTE]
+> [!CAUTION]
-> The USB side of the ESP-WROOM-32D should be facing the edge of the PCB for easy access.
+> The USB side of the ESP-WROOM-32D should be facing the edge of the PCB.

 If everything goes well, you should see the Tuitar logo on the display and you can start rocking it.